InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 There are certain expenses you probably haven’t incurred as a rural resident.
 From public transportation and paid parking to higher prices on groceries and nightlife, city living comes at a cost.
 You have opportunities to save money, but it’s crucial to document your finances to ensure you’ll be able to live the lifestyle you envision without breaking the bank.

-Rural neighborhoods are usually spacious.
-Cities, on the other hand, have apartments, high-rises, townhomes, and smaller lots.
-What does that mean for a new city resident?
-Most likely, it means downsizing to a much smaller space.
 You may have to transition from ample closet and storage space to an area with only a few closets or even stackable bins in an already crowded room.
-It’s important to familiarize yourself with storage not only in your space but also in your building or local storage rental.
+It’s important to familiarize yourself with personal storage space, as well as in your building or local storage rental.

 Identify Transportation Options